bdolenc/ll-test/README.md

     developer:src > python -m unittest discover --start-directory ../python/tests --top-level-directory ../python
 ```

-Now everytime that you will build the `loopback` package the unit tests will be executed as well.
+Now every time that you will build the `loopback` package the unit tests will be executed as well.
 This is useful since it ensures that any changes to the Python code that might break the `calculate_ip_address` function will be detected during package build.

 ## System testing and storing expected configuration

 In the following section you will implement a system test for the `loopback` package.
-This will test that the package succesfully loads into the NSO and that you can create device configurations with it.
+This will test that the package successfully loads into the NSO and that you can create device configurations with it.
 For better control over the produced device configuration you will also implement saving of the device configuration after each test run and comparing it with the expected configuration.

 The idea behind this is that you inspect the configuration that loopback package creates for the given output and save it in the `expected_configuration` directory.
 After each test run you save the configuration into `output` directory and the compare `output` of a current test run with the known `expected_configuration`.